elemaudio/docs/docs/packages/plugin-renderer.md

 The official package for rendering Elementary applications within an audio plugin.

-Applications using this renderer must be run from within the Elementary Plugin Dev Kit, a separate audio plugin distributed with the npm package in VST3/AU formats, and **_currently supported only on MacOS 10.11+_**.
+Applications using this renderer must be run from within the Elementary Plugin Dev Kit, a separate audio plugin distributed with the npm package in VST3/AU formats, and supported only on the following platforms:

+* macOS 10.11+
+* Windows 10+

 ## Installation